ThomasForselius/project-1/README.md

 - Admin page ; give people the opportunity to CRUD (create, read, update and delete) event information
 - light / dark mode
 - user page where users can upload profile picture that shows in the results list
+- Events
+    - red thread swirling downward, left to right and vice versa with a card for each event
+      - onClick : will pop up a larger version of that eventcard with more details
+    - separate cards will display the top 3 scores of each individual event
+      - onClick : will pop up more detailed info about that event i.e.  all contestants and their scores

 ## Testing